pascual-tejero/2D-Ray-Tracing/README.md

 `./project_raytracing`

 ## Prerequisites ##
-In order to compile and run the code, it is necessary to download the SDL2 library into the system.
-One can simply do that by entering `sudo apt-get install libsdl2-dev` in the terminal.
+In order to compile and run the code, it is necessary to download the SDL2 and Eigen libraries into the system.
+One can simply do that by entering in the terminal:
+`sudo apt-get install libsdl2-dev`
+`sudo apt install libeigen3-dev`

 ## References ##
 [1] Shirley, P., Ray Tracing in one weekend series.
 Edited by S. Hollasch and T.D.
 Black.
 Available at https://raytracing.github.io/books/RayTracingInOneWeekend.html